pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 is forgotten about after the function is done running?
 If you want to keep anything, you need to return it as a value.

-Methods in classes follow this rule as well, with one exception.
+Methods follow this rule too, with one exception.
 The ``self`` parameter refers to memory associated with each instance of the class.
 We can use that ``self`` to create variables that *keep* their value for as long as the object exists.
-We call variables these that exist as part of the class **attributes**.
+We call variables that exist as part of the class **attributes**.
 They must be set to an default value.
 That value is often 0, an empty string, or the special value ``None``.